jaspector

 Mobile County says almost any residential or commercial work requires a permit in unincorporated Mobile County.

-The following work is generally exempt: Painting and redecorating; Changing countertops; Installing new cabinetry; Replacing light fixtures or ceiling fans where no rewiring is required; Replacing equipment that requires no rewiring; Erecting a fence 7 feet or less in height.
+Not all construction work requires a permit in unincorporated Mobile County, AL. The following work is generally exempt: Painting and redecorating; Changing countertops; Installing new cabinetry; Replacing light fixtures or ceiling fans where no rewiring is required; Replacing equipment that requires no rewiring; Erecting a fence 7 feet or less in height.
+When in doubt, confirm with the local building department before starting work.